openclimatefix/ocf-infrastructure/terraform/modules/services/nwp_consumer/README.md

-# Modules/Services/NWP
+# Modules/Services/nwp_consumer

 This module makes
-- AWS task definition
+- AWS ECS Task Definition, with:
-- IAM role to setup application
+  - S3 and SecretsManager access
-- IAM role for running task
+  - AWS CloudWatch Logs group
-- get secrets for NWP API
+- IAM role to create the ECS Task
-- temp: scheduled aws task, and iam roles
+- IAM role to run the ECS Task